jays31/shelve12/CONTRIBUTING.md

 ## Shehzeen (B00812551)
 1. Implemented QRCodeActivity to display QR Code for a string
-2. Submitted Text for TermsActivity
+2. Implemented TermsActivity
+3. Created and implemented BuyCardActivity with card selection
+4. Implemented Save through Shared preferences in TermsActivity

 ## Rishabh Dhawan (B00826918)
-1. Added Music Switch on Dashboard
-2. Added code for MusicService
-3. Submitted Text for TutorialActivity
+1. Submitted Text for TutorialActivity
+2. Helped in GameLogic.java

 # Bug Fixes